• Skip to content

 • you have had a change of heart about your choice of course or university

-• If you already have your exam results – for example, if you completed your qualifications last year – you can apply through Clearing now.
+• If you already have your exam results – for example, if you completed your qualifications last year – you can apply through Clearing from 5 July.

 • If you receive your exam results in July – for example, if you are completing an Access course, the International Baccalaureate (IB) or some BTEC qualifications – you can be considered for a place as soon as you have your results in July.

-• If you are still waiting for your exam results, you can use Clearing from results day on Thursday 18 August.
+• If you are still waiting for your exam results, you can call our Clearing hotline 01273 644000 on results day on Thursday 14 August 2025.

 student using a laptop to apply for clearing